top of page

 Anyway, after the West Frankfort chapter, Howard and I were appointed as co-pastors of the Clinton United Methodist Church, Clinton, IL, and we served there for 6 wonderful years.
 Next, I was appointed to the Casey UMC and Howard was appointed to the Oblong Evangelical UMC in Oblong, IL.
 I have also enjoyed the privilege of studying evangelism at Perkins School of Theology on the campus of Southern Methodist University in Dallas, TX.
 I received a Doctor of Ministry degree from them in 2006.

 A few years later, Howard was moved to a new charge in Louisville, IL, while I remained at Casey UMC.
 Then in 2016 I was appointed to New Bethel UMC, here in Glen Carbon, IL.
 And this is a wonderful, Christ-centered, loving church with a passion for mission!
 Howard is out of the ministry now and works full-time for the National Archives and Records Center in St. Louis.
 And while we have all faced challenges from the last several years of the pandemic, we have been resilient and courageous and are still filled with hope for a better tomorrow.
 And the one constant I see is the love God has for us all.
 That love has helped many of us find new ways to reconnect.
 We’ve discovered creative ways to worship, learn, work, and celebrate.
 And even as so much is swirling and changing around us, New Bethel Church is positioning itself to be an ever-present and vibrant help to our membership, our community, and all of our neighbors.
 Together, we are making a difference, and together, we can make the world different.
-In some way - big or small - I hope New Bethel Church can be for you: A light for all to see; a place for all to be; a new church for a new day!
+In some way - big or small - I hope New Bethel UMC will be a place where you can grow in faith, find healthy community, and worship the Lord Jesus Christ.
 Won’t you come to check us out?

 My friends, our God still sits on the throne, and God is working in our world and has good plans for us!
 I am constantly reminded that life is a gift and a wondrous, adventure-filled journey.
 Consider yourselves invited to join us on the next leg of the journey!
 Thanks for taking the time to read this.
 Send me a note at pastorpenny@newbethelumc.org or stop in for a visit at New Bethel Church, 131 N. Main St., Glen Carbon, IL 62034.